 Across age groups, offenders belonging to the EOP or CCCMS at the time of their release had higher three-year conviction rates than offenders in the same age group without a mental health designation.
 With the exception of offenders ages 40 to 44, offenders assigned to the EOP had higher three-year conviction rates than offenders in the same age group belonging to the CCCMS.
 Offenders ages 18 and 19 assigned to the CCCMS had a three-year conviction rate of 83.0 percent and offenders ages 20 to 24 had a three-year conviction rate of 60.4 percent.
-The rate begins to decline from this point as the age of the offender increases.
-Offenders ages 55 to 59 and assigned to the CCCMS had a rate of 31.1 percent and offenders ages 60 and over had a rate of 23.8 percent.
-The highest three-year conviction rate for offenders assigned to the EOP (66.0 percent) was observed among offenders ages 25 to 29 and the lowest rate was observed among offenders ages 60 and over (31.4 percent).
+The rate begins to decline from this point as the age of the offenders ages 60 and over had a rate of 23.8 percent.
+The highest three-year conviction rate for offenders ages 25 to 29 and the lowest rate was observed among offenders ages 60 and over (31.4 percent).